pabloquihui/PCa_WebPage/README.md

    or [Download](https://github.com/pabloquihui/PCa_WebPage/archive/refs/heads/main.zip) and then extract its contents.

 2. Load a pretrained model inside the folder: `app/static/models/`.
 The name of the files should be `Model.h5` and `Model.json`.
-Or you can download a trained model from [here](https://drive.google.com/open?id=1U6o7FfR7Fue6ukIg_ciUoN0rjZs6QfrW)
+Or you can use the model that is already there (Attention Dense U-Net)
    It is important that if you use your own model, in order to correctly calculate the uncertainty, it should have [MonteCarlo Dropouts](https://towardsdatascience.com/monte-carlo-dropout-7fd52f8b6571) in it.

 3. From the root folder of te repository, run: